Hacker News

 http://www.vogue.com/slideshow/selena-gomez-april-vogue-cove...

 Selena Quintanilla went by the mononym 'Selena' and was a very popular Tejano singer in the early to-mid 90s.
-She was, very sadly, murdered in 1995 at 23 years old by the president of her fan club when she confronted her about embezzling money.
+She was, very sadly, murdered in 1995 at age 23 by the president of her fan club when she confronted her about embezzling money.

 Said women received life in prison for said murder.

-There was a movie made about her staring Jennifer Lopez (called Selena) that was played all the time on Lifetime-esque channels around the turn of the century.
+There was a movie made about Selena which ended up being Jennifer Lopez's breakthrough role (playing Selena).
+It was played all the time on Lifetime/Lifetime-esque channels around the turn of the century.
 Really, this movie was played -all the time-.
 I probably saw it 10 times just because it was on TV and there wasn't much else to do.

-Any reference to just "Selena" I would assume was her because she went by that monoynm.
+Any reference to just "Selena" I would assume was her because she was the only one who went by that monoynm.

+In fact, in seems like Selena Gomez was actually named after Selena Quintanilla.
+At least according to Gomez herself.

 “…as far as power is concerned, the streets are dead capital!
 Nothing of value to the power elite can be found on the streets, nor does this class need control of the streets to efficiently run and maintain state institutions.
 For [civil disobedience] to have any meaningful effect, the resisters must appropriate something of value to the state.
 Once they have an object of value, the resisters have a platform from which they may bargain for (or perhaps demand) change.” http://www.critical-art.net/books/ecd/ecd2.pdf